Nazir Razak: 1Malaysia Development Berhad scandal (2015–2016)

-On 18 April 2016, he took a voluntary leave of absence from his role as chairman of CIMB Group while an independent review was conducted into the transfer of US$7 million to his personal account ahead of the 2013 general election.
-The funds, reportedly provided by Najib, were disbursed to ruling-party politicians through CIMB staff at Najib's request.
-Nazir confirmed the disbursements, stating he believed the money came from donations he had helped raise from Malaysian corporations and individuals for election purposes, had no knowledge of other sources, and that the account was closed with a zero balance after the transactions.
-He maintained that his actions did not involve any illegal or inappropriate use of his position at CIMB, though he later expressed regret given the broader controversy over political funding and the scandal.
-On 19 May 2016, CIMB announced that the investigation had cleared him of wrongdoing, and he subsequently resumed his responsibilities as chairman of CIMB Group and director of CIMB Bank.
+On 18 April 2016, Nazir took voluntary leave of absence from his position as chairman of CIMB Group while the bank reviewed the transfer of approximately $7 million into his personal account before the 2013 general election.
+The funds, reportedly provided by Najib, were subsequently distributed to politicians from the ruling party through CIMB employees acting on Najib's instructions.
+Nazir confirmed the disbursements and said he believed the money had been raised legally through donations from Malaysian corporations and individuals for election purposes and was unaware of any other source.
+He said the account was closed with a zero balance after the transactions.
+The matter attracted media attention and raised corporate governance concerns because Nazir was both Najib's brother and chairman of CIMB Group.

+CIMB began its review on 5 April 2016, with Ernst & Young assisting with the independent investigation.
+On 19 May 2016, CIMB announced that the investigation had cleared Nazir of wrongdoing, after which he resumed his responsibilities as chairman of CIMB Group and director of CIMB Bank.